AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/core-concepts.md

 # Noir Language
 Aztec smart contracts are written in a framework on top of Noir, the zero-knowledge domain-specific language developed specifically for Aztec.
 It is similar to Rust.
 Outside of Aztec, Noir is used for writing circuits that can be verified in Solidity.

-You do not need to understand Noir to write Aztec contracts.
-However, it may be useful to reference the [Noir docs](https://noir-lang.org) when you start writing more advanced contracts.
+A cursory understanding of Noir is sufficient for writing Aztec contracts.
+The [Noir docs](https://noir-lang.org) will be a helpful reference when you start writing more advanced contracts.

 Now you're ready to dive into coding: